 Almost all people with opioid addiction do very well in a residential treatment program.
 It allows you to live at the center.
 Besides that, you spend a lot of time with peers who’re also in recovery.
 This is an excellent opportunity for practicing sober living.

-After you graduate from treatment, you might step down care to an intensive outpatient program.
+After you graduate from treatment, you might step down care to an intensive outpatient program in Rhode Island.
 Now, you schedule therapy around work.
 You also move back home.
 Some program participants may also opt for a sober living facility instead.

 These facilities work well when you’re not ready to return home.
 Rather than making you live alone, you move in with peers in recovery.
 Strict house rules enforce sobriety.
 You attend therapy and begin support group attendance as well.